w3c-ccg/http-signatures-test-suite/README.md

 is invoked independently for each test, and state is not expected to be preserved between tests.

-The genarator will need to accept the following command line parameters to control behavior for each test:
+The generator will need to accept the following command line parameters to control behavior for each test:

 ```